acl-services/paprika/packages/ListBoxBrowser/README.md

 ## Props

 ```
+browserTitle
+children
 data
+defaultSelectedOptions
+defaultSelectedView
+hasBreadcrumb
+hasError
+height
 isMulti
-height
+isParentSelectable
 onChange
-isParentSelectable
 rootTitle
-browserTitle
-children
-hasBreadcrumb
-defaultSelectedOptions
-defaultSelectedView
 ```

 ## Usage

-The `<ListBoxBrowser />` is primarily an uncontrolled component that provides a `data` prop allowing the consumer to set the initial state.
+The `<ListBoxBrowser />` is primarily an uncontrolled component which received a `data` prop allowing the consumer to set the initial state.

-It also provides two other functions to set defaults for selected options and initial selected view for browser column.
+Also, has two functions to set defaults for selected options and a default selected view for the browser column.

-The component exposes a `onChange` prop, which receives a parameter with an array of the selected options.
+The `onChange` prop receives a parameter with an array of the selected options.

 ### Data prop

-The most important prop for the **<ListBoxBrowser />** is the `data` prop, which initializes the state for the component.
+The most important prop for the `<ListBoxBrowser />` is the `data` prop, which initializes the state for the component.

 The `data` prop has a shape of an array of objects where each object requires to have at least a `label` attribute on it, and at least one of those items should include an `options` property.